-DAVID E. COHEN is a member of Sandler, Travis & Rosenberg, P.A., resident in its Washington, D.C., office.
-He is also a member of the Firm's Operating Committee.
+DAVID E. COHEN is a Managing Partner, Operating Committee with Sandler, Travis & Rosenberg, P.A., resident in its Washington, D.C., office.

 Before joining the Firm, Mr. Cohen served as an attorney for the U.S. Customs Service’s Office of Regulations and Rulings from 1993 to 1999, where he concentrated on customs and international trade matters.
 During his tenure at Customs headquarters, he was affiliated with the Carrier Rulings Branch, the Special Classification and Marking Branch and the Value Branch.

 Mr. Cohen serves as Co-Chair of the International Chamber of Commerce Working Group on Valuation, a member of the Sports & Fitness Industry Association’s Legal Task Force, and as a trustee for the Edmund Burke School in Washington DC.